tordevries/debuggr/README.md

 https://yourdomain.com/code/?readme.txt

-If the configuration allowRemoteFileReading is set to true, a complete URL can be substituted for the filename, and Debuggr will read its source.
-However, it can only read what is publicly accessible through any web browser, so it cannot read any server-side code.
+If the configuration allowRemoteFileReading is set to true, a complete URL can be substituted for the filename, and Debuggr will scrape its source.
+This requires the PHP cURL libraries to be installed, which they commonly are.
+However, Debuggr can only scrape what is publicly accessible through any web browser, so it cannot read any server-side code, and some sites actively block such scraping; they will return nothing.

 ---
 ## Options